 Excellent Location

-The Riogen project’s excellent location will allow it to access more competitive (lower price, more flexible take-or-pay) local gas from the Campos basin and to benefit from Rio de Janeiro’s status as a substantial net importer of electricity from the large hydroelectric facilities located in the States of São Paulo and Minas Gerais.
+The Riogen project’s excellent location will allow it to access more competitive (lower priced, more flexible take-or-pay) local gas from the Campos Basin and to benefit from Rio de Janeiro’s status as a substantial net importer of electricity from the large hydroelectric facilities located in the States of São Paulo and Minas Gerais.
 This results in minimal transmission charges being allocated to the plant.

 Elektro Provides Access to PPA

-Enron’s ownership of Elektro allows Riogen to overcome perhaps the most difficult obstacle to the successful development of power projects in Brazil, which is access to a power off-taker and a financeable PPA.
+ESA’s ownership of Elektro allows Riogen to overcome perhaps the most difficult obstacles to the successful development of a power project in Brazil, which is access to a power off-taker and a financeable PPA.
 Enron is in discussions with ANEEL on the final form of the power purchase agreement, pursuant to which Elektro will purchase most or all of the electricity generated by Riogen.

 Ownership Positions in CEG/CEG-Rio Facilitate Access to Gas Supplies

-Enron’s ownership positions in CEG and CEG-Rio allow Riogen to also address other obstacles to gas-fired power plant development in Brazil, which include access to gas supplies and the ability to negotiate a financeable gas supply agreement.
-Gas for 248 MW has already been secured for the first phase of Riogen I with CEG/CEG-Rio, and the gas supply for the additional 248 MW for the second phase of Riogen I is expected to be secured from various gas suppliers through the Emergency Plant program.
+ESA’s ownership positions in CEG and CEG-Rio allow Riogen to address the other two main obstacles to gas-fired power plant development in Brazil, which include access to gas supplies and the ability to negotiate a financeable gas supply agreement.
+Gas for 248 MW has already been secured for the first phase of Riogen I with CEG/CEG-Rio.
+The gas supply for the additional 248 MW for the second phase of Riogen I is expected to be secured from various gas suppliers through the Emergency Plant program.

 Emergency Power Plant Status

-As a result of EAS’s ability to address gas supply and power off-take issues and the advanced stage of development of the Riogen project (access to site, status of permits and access to gas turbines), the Riogen project has secured Emergency Plant status for 50% of its 991 MW of total capacity, with all the associated foreign exchange, gas price, permitting and transmission cost pass-through benefits.
+As a result of ESA’s ability to address gas supply and power off-take issues and the advanced stage of development of the Riogen project (access to site, status of permits and access to gas turbines), the Riogen project has secured Emergency Plant status for 50% of its 991 MW of total capacity, with all the associated foreign exchange, gas price, permitting and transmission cost pass-through benefits.

 State Government Support

-The State of Rio de Janeiro has recognized the significant economic advantages of exporting gas-fired power generation in South/Southeast Brazil.
-The State Government and other local authorities are fully supportive of the Riogen project and are actively assisting Enron with its development efforts.
+The State of Rio de Janeiro has recognized the significant economic advantages of exporting gas-fired power generation to other areas of Southern and Southeastern Brazil.
+The State Government and other local authorities are supportive of the Riogen project and are assisting Enron with its development efforts.

-Puerto Suárez
+Puerto Puerto Suarez

 Access to Competitive Gas Supplies

-Due to its location inside Bolivia, the Puerto Suárez project has access to perhaps the most competitive gas supplies of any power project under development for the Brazilian electricity market, both in gas pricing and flexibility of supply.
-Based on current gas commodity prices in Bolivia and the costs of transportation between Santa Cruz de la Sierra and Puerto Suárez, the project is expected to have access to gas supplies at an initial price below US$1.50/MMBtu.
+Due to its location inside Bolivia, the Puerto Suarez project has access to perhaps the most competitive gas supplies of any power project under development for the Brazilian electricity market, both in terms of gas pricing and flexibility of supply.
+Based on current gas commodity prices in Bolivia and the costs of transportation between Santa Cruz de la Sierra and Puerto Suarez, the project is expected to have access to gas supplies at an initial price below US$1.50/MMBtu.

 Ownership Positions in Transredes and GTB Facilitate GSA Negotiation